 Robin has written a series we will be using in the blog that will outline some key components of becoming a better social engineer.
 This is our first in the series and it is entitled:

 Characteristics of an Effective and Successful Social Engineer

-Even though humans are guarded about giving away personal information, crafting non-alerting dialogue can elicit sensitive information because a Social Engineer is an expert at making a person feel very comfortable and a human being seeks the validation that a Social Engineer gives (Carnegie, 1939).
-The validation of emotional or physical feedback that boosts and ego, supports a weakness or allows for an excuse to not do their job is given.
+Even though humans are guarded about giving away personal information, crafting non-alerting dialogue can elicit sensitive information because a social engineer is an expert at making a person feel very comfortable and a human being seeks the validation that a social engineer gives (Carnegie, 1939).
+The validation of emotional or physical feedback that boosts an ego, supports a weakness or allows for an excuse to not do their job is given.
 For instance, a social engineer may tail-gate into the company and by acting and looking like the “fellow employees” he gives the security a reason to not stop him and do his job.